Amazon Prime Day 2020 UK: Huge savings on Galaxy S20, 4K TVs and more

-Amazon Prime Day is into its second day, weirdly.
-The two-day shopping event brings huge discounts to the UK, with big ol' bargains available on a huge selection of products, including Microsoft Surface devices, 4K TVs from LG, Sony cameras, Nespresso machines and 5G phones from Samsung.
+The two-day Amazon Prime Day event is on its second day in the UK, with big ol' bargains still available on a huge selection of products, including Microsoft Surface devices, 4K TVs, Sony cameras, Nespresso machines and 5G phones from Samsung.
 As the name suggests, you have to be an Amazon Prime member to take advantage of the savings.
+We've sifted through the thousands of deals to bring you our pick of the best of the bunch.

 Note that pricing below assumes you have an Amazon Prime membership (£8 a month or £80 a year).
 Pricing was accurate at the time of publication but may fluctuate without warning.
 We'll be updating this story with the best UK Prime Day deals we find throughout the week.